 The root canal is a surgical procedure that is designed to remove infected tissue from the inside of the root.
 This tissue is made up of nerve tissue and blood vessels.
 The nerve can die from trauma like a blow to the tooth when your child jumps up to give you a hug and hits your tooth or from the bacteria from a cavity reaching the nerve.
 When the nerve dies it can do so with symptoms like spontaneous pain, pain to hot and cold, pain on biting, and sometimes it can die with no symptoms at all.
 When the nerve dies without pain, you may not know you have a problem until an abscess forms and that starts to hurt.
 Believe it or not, you can even get an abscess without pain and you might not know you have a problem until the dentist finds the abscess on an x-ray.
 Note: This is one of the reasons that a full mouth series of x-rays or a panorex x-ray is advised for all new patients and then periodically after that.

 There are many many different techniques used to do a root canal but what they all basically have in common is that some type of root canal file is used in combination with different disinfection and cleaning solutions to remove as much of the infected nerve as possible.
 After the pulp debridement and root canal disinfection and cleansing is finished, materials are placed in the canal to seal the canal shut.
-In my office I use a combination of hand and machine files, ultrasonics, and several different solutions to clean and disinfect the canal space.
+In my office I use a combination of hand and machine files, ultrasonics, and advanced solutions combined with negative pressure apical irrigation to better clean and disinfect the canal space.
 I then seal the canals using a technique that puts less stress on the root than some other techniques and has a superior sealing ability.
 Basically, it is not the root canal technique I was taught in dental school!